 Secondly, we designed the project so that participants could get credit for what they contributed (as a co-author of the whole) and they could write about what they know (i.e. what they are doing.)
 Thus, contribution was driven by personal motivation and knowledge and very little push of obligation.
 We weren’t asking people to contribute to our fame or to have to do a lot of research.
 This paper, the site with its blogs, and the dataset all acknowledge and document the participatory authorship of the project.
 This had the additional virtue of making it easier to explain for ethics purposes.

 Thirdly, we did not assume people would volunteer to participate.
-Insteadwe invited people personally, creating a seed group before issuing an open call for participation.
+Instead, we invited people personally, creating a seed group before issuing an open call for participation.
 In late iterations we tried to use other social media like Twitter to encourage people to participate.
 With such projects you can’t assume one message on Humanist will be enough.
-You need to gently remind people of the project through different venuesord of mouth being the most.
+You need to gently remind people of the project through different venues with word of mouth being the most effective.

-Once we had the participants, we decided to maintain a feed of information.
+Once we had the participants, we decided to maintain a light but steady feed of information.
 We sent about an e-mail a week to keep in touch as the day approached.
 Human contact and communication are essential – participants are, after all, volunteering their work to make the project work so we had to be responsive.
 For that reason we had a number of people assigned to answer different types of questions and spent some time developing online materials to help explain the project and connect people.

 As for the day itself, an important factor was that the technology was reasonably familiar and worked.
 We chose to use WordPress because many would be familiar with it and because rolling our own would be too dangerous.
-It also allowed us to postpone decisions about the final publication technology WordPress has good exporting capabilities so we can work with a potential publisher later to bring it into a publication structure.
+It also allowed us to postpone decisions about the final publication technology.
+WordPress has good exporting capabilities so we can work with a potential publisher later to bring it into a publication structure.

 4.2 What Didn't Work